Total Return for Permanently Endowed Charities

 If the unapplied total return is insufficient, capital losses could deplete it.
 This in turn could prevent the charity from making a transfer to the income funds until such time as the unapplied total return was replenished (i.e. by future capital gains and income).
 If this happened, the charity may have very limited income available for a number of years and may have to curtail its operations.
 It is also possible that capital assets become subject to ‘distressed’ sales at low points in the market.

-Nevertheless, there are ways round these problems with appropriate advice, careful planning and suitable decision-making.
+Nevertheless, there are ways around these problems with appropriate advice, careful planning and suitable decision-making.
 For example, good organisation and strong visibility on cash requirements should help manage the risk of short-term cash calls during unfavourable market conditions.

 Disclaimer